EdmundLeex/test_race_condition_example/README.md

 threads.each(&:join)
 ```

-3. If you use DatabaseCleaner, set strategy to `:truncation` for race conditions specs
+3. If you set `use_transactional_fixtures = false`, use DatabaseCleaner, set strategy to `:truncation` for race conditions specs

 ```ruby
 DatebaseCleaner.strategy = :truncation